Corni33/CarND_P3_BehaviorCloning/README.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning
+## Parameter Tuning and Training Strategy

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+As the model was trained using an Adam optimizer, the learning rate was not tuned manually (model.py line 25).

-####4.
-Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+The mean squared error over the samples was chosen as loss function for the regression problem of predicting the continuous value of the steering angle.

+I experimented with using additional fully connected layers but the validation accuracy did not improve further.
+Instead of using ReLu activation functions in the fully connected layers, I used tanh activations.
+In my tests ReLu activations had much worse convergence properties and often predicted a steering angle near zero even after training for multiple epochs.
+Tanh seems to better capture the nature of predicting a value of the steering angle between -1 and 1.

 ###Model Architecture and Training Strategy